DrPhilippBillion/Digital-Accompanying-Documents-in-ONE-Record/1R_GoodPractice_digitalAccompDocs.md

 This document is to be used and continously developed, even if the current major stakeholders should move to other topics.
 Thus a "handover" in Github is planned if responsibilities should shift.

+## Use and reference

+This Good Practice is free to access and use.

+Please mention the use of this Good practice and provide a link to the Github repository as a source.

 ## Publication date, version and history

 Publication date, version and history should be provided by the Github version control system and not be duplicated here.